 - Schopflin Field (on Old Redwood Highway) – fencing and amenities burned.

 - Sonoma Valley Regional Park – 100% of the park burned.

 - Tolay Lake Regional Park and Open Space – about 20 acres burned in the southern-most section.

 Replacement and repair work is complete on recreational facilities damaged in the 2017 fires.

 It will take time for the restoration of the parks to occur.
 During high winds and large storm events, parks may be temporarily closed due to the dangers of tree failure and debris flow.
-Additionally, Hood Mountain Regional Park and Open Space Preserve saw extensive fire damage from the 2020 Glass Fire and is currently closed.
+Additionally, Hood Mountain Regional Park and Open Space Preserve saw extensive fire damage from the 2020 Glass Fire.
 See Hood Mountain Regional Park and Open Space Preserve for its current status.